danielaterra/ifmg_topicos_SI/README.md

 # ifmg_topicos_SI
-Codes for the 'Topics in Algorithms' Course - 2025/1
+Codes for assignments for the 'Topics in Algorithms' Course - 2025/1